Tomas-M/dynfilefs/README.md

     DynFileFS can be statically compiled with buildroot, but it's a bit tricky.
     Read buildroot/README for more information.
-Tested on buildroot-2022.02.8
+Tested on buildroot-2022.02.8 Pre-built static binary for newest version can be found in ./static/ directory.